josepwil/feature_interface/README.md

 ### Considerations
 - My implementation contains two recursive calls.
 One to display the sub features and since the selected features state mirrors the nested nature of the feature/sub-feature relationship another to calculate the total cost.
 - Whilst these seemed to be the most logical approach due to the nature of the sub-features being arbitrarily nested, there may be some implications for performance.
-I would interested in spending some more time to see what a viable iterative approach would look like.
+I would be interested in spending some more time to see what a viable iterative approach would look like.

 ### Failings
 - Whilst my implementation acheives the task set out in the 'Challenge' paragraph (feature’s sub-features only expand when selected on and only the leaves contribute to the overall